pviscone/CutFinder/README.md

 Starting from the last pt bin it finds the cut to apply, apply the cut, remove events which contains objects that already triggered in the processed bins and proceed recursively.

 The cuts_err are estimated through Bootstrapping that can be controlled with the `n_bootstrap` argument (default = 1000)

+Achtung!: the bootstrap slows the process by a lot, do not use high values

 ## Regressors
 The regressor are function defined in CutFinder/regressors.py that have